 Given that cluster munitions that went through the ground were not detected and destroyed, the removal has to be done now in order to provide complete safety to people.

 In the territory of the Republic of Serbia, cluster munitions can be still found in the area of around 2.500.000 sqm.

 In accordance with the International Mine Action Standards, so far, the area of 11.377.539 sqm has been cleared.

 The funds for clearance of the above area have been procured:

-- Through ITF Enhancing Human Security from the donations of the USA, Norway, Germany, Republic of Ireland and Czech Republic;
+- • Through ITF Enhancing Human Security from the donations of the USA, Norway, Germany, Republic of Ireland, Czech Republic and Republic of Korea;

 - The Niš Tobacco factory financed clearance of the area within its factory in 2004;